AddrProbe/AddrProbe/README.md

 # AddrProbe
 ## An Internet-wide Active IPv6 Address Probing System with Limited Seeds
-For a target prefix, \method initiates probing using address patterns derived from \seedp prefixes with similar routing attributes.
-During probing, \method dynamically optimizes these patterns to approximate the true distribution of the target prefix, achieving high probing accuracy while supporting efficient probing of all Internet-wide routing prefixes with a small number of seeds.
+For a target prefix, AddrProbe initiates probing using address patterns derived from seeded prefixes with similar routing attributes.
+During probing, AddrProbe dynamically optimizes these patterns to approximate the true distribution of the target prefix, achieving high probing accuracy while supporting efficient probing of all Internet-wide routing prefixes with a small number of seeds.

 ## Getting Started